tasyadwini/iris-flower-classification/README.md

 The goal is to build a model that can predict the flower species based on these features.

 ## Technologies Used
-List the tools and libraries used:
 🐍 Python

 📊 Pandas (for data manipulation)

-🤖 Scikit-Learn (for machine learning)
+🤖 Scikit-Learn (for machine learning) (https://scikit-learn.org/stable/datasets/toy_dataset.html)

 📈 Matplotlib (for visualization)

 ## Model Training & Evaluation
-The dataset was split into 80% training and 20% testing using train_test_split().
+* The dataset was split into 80% training and 20% testing using train_test_split().

-A Decision Tree classifier was trained and achieved high accuracy.
+* A Decision Tree classifier was trained and achieved high accuracy.

-The model was visualized using Matplotlib’s plot_tree(), showing how it makes decisions
+* The model was visualized using Matplotlib’s plot_tree(), showing how it makes decisions